-NBA Rumors: Blake Griffin Breaks Silence On Trade Rumors, ‘I’m Happy Here’
+NBA Rumors: Blake Griffin Breaks Silence On Trade Rumors, Says ‘I’m Happy Here’

 — Detroit Free Press (@freep) January 29, 2019

-During a halftime interview, Pistons owner Tom Gores also addressed the rumors surrounding their star player, saying that Blake Griffin hasn’t shown any indication that he wants to be traded.
+During a halftime interview, Gores also addressed the rumors surrounding their star player, saying that Griffin hasn’t shown any indication that he wants to be traded.
 Despite publicly expressing his frustration with the team, Gores strongly believes that Griffin remains committed to bringing the Pistons back to title contention.

 “Blake and I know each other pretty well.
 I know he’s committed to Detroit, to me and to us,” Gores said.

-Based on the recent statements of Blake Griffin and team owner Tom Gores, Pistons’ fans could expect the All-Star forward to finish the 2018-19 NBA season in Detroit.
-However, if the Pistons are serious about earning a playoff spot in the Eastern Conference, they should consider improving their roster before the February NBA trade deadline.
+Based on the recent statements of Blake Griffin and Tom Gores, Pistons’ fans could expect the All-Star forward to finish the 2018-19 NBA season in Detroit.
+However, if the Pistons are serious about earning a playoff spot in the Eastern Conference, they could consider improving their roster before the February NBA trade deadline.
 One of the areas that the Pistons need to improve is their offense.
 Per ESPN, the Pistons currently rank 25th in NBA’s offensive efficiency, scoring 103.0 points per 100 possessions.